flatiron/director/README.md

 * **resource:** An object to which string-based routes will be bound.
 This can be especially useful for late-binding to route functions (such as async client-side requires).
 * **after:** A function (or list of functions) to call when a given route is no longer the active route.
 * **html5history:** If set to `true` and client supports `pushState()`, then uses HTML5 History API instead of hash fragments.
 See [History API](#history-api) for more information.
+* **run_handler_in_init:** If `html5history` is enabled, the route handler by default is executed upon `Router.init()` since with real URIs the router can not know if it should call a route handler or not.
+Setting this to `false` disables the route handler initial execution.

 <a name="url-matching"></a>
 ## URL Matching